 This post contains compensated affiliate links, please find out more in our disclosure.
 Thank you for supporting Soul Travel!

 I tend to subscribe to the belief that you haven’t been to India (let alone experienced India), until you’ve taken a long ride on Indian Railways.
-The view of this beautiful country is unrivalled – not from thousands of feet up in the air, but from your bunk in an overnight train sleeper coach, chatting to new-found friends.
+The view of this beautiful country is best from a bunk in an overnight train sleeper coach, watching the landscapes roll by and chatting to new-found friends.

 Travelling by train in India is safe, efficient, comfortable (depending on which class you pick – read below!) and our number one way to get around India.
 Head over here for some of our must-not-miss favourite train journeys in India!